Dining in the Gilded Age: Edith Wharton and America’s Passion for European Taste

 He will provide a glimpse of Mrs. Astor’s famous ballroom—with opera suppers for the famous 400—and explore, using rarely seen archival material, what was served at Stanford White and J.P.
 Morgan’s grand salons.
 He will capture the Gilded Age’s obsession with the most extravagant food money could buy.
 From the meals served at lavish tables, to those given to the servants who performed pivotal roles at the grandest social events, Carl will describe the essence and elegance of a vanished era.

-Thank you to our co-sponsors: The Colonial Dames of America; The Metropolitan Chapter of the Victorian Society; The English-Speaking Union of New York
+Thank you to our cultural co-sponsors: The Colonial Dames of America; St. George’s Society of New York; Washington Decorative Arts Forum; American Friends of Attingham; The Metropolitan Chapter of the Victorian Society